 \section{Complex Projective Space}

-In this section, we will prove lower bounds for the energy of mappings from K\"ahler manifolds biholomorphic to $\C P^{N}$ to Riemannian manifolds, similar to the estimate for mappings of real projective space in Theorem \ref{rpn_thm}.
-The equality case in these results is much broader than in Theorem \ref{rpn_thm}, but for mappings from $\C P^{2}$ it implies Theorem \ref{kahler_thm}.
-For mappings from $\C P^{N}$ to simply connected, compact K\"ahler manifolds, we will prove a stronger characterization of equality in Theorem \ref{cpn_holom_thm}. \\
+In this section, we will prove lower bounds for the $p$-energy of mappings from $\C P^{N}$ to Riemannian manifolds, similar to the estimates for mappings of real projective space in Theorem \ref{rpn_thm}.
+The equality case in these results is much broader than in Theorem \ref{rpn_thm}, but for mappings of $\C P^{2}$ it implies Theorem \ref{kahler_thm}.
+For mappings from $\C P^{N}$ to simply connected, compact K\"ahler manifolds, we will prove the stronger characterization of equality in Theorem \ref{cpn_holom_thm}. \\